The mains steps towards a living Sélune river !

 – 20 June 2022: start of work to deconstruct the dam

-– The sub-prefect will lead a steering committee in which various associations and partners will participate, in particular to work on the valley’s territorial project.
+– Autumn 2022: The sub-prefect chairs a monitoring committee attended by various associations and partners, in particular to work on the valley renaturation project and launch of a “renaturation diagnosis” study.

 Vezins dam under deconstruction / CR : DDTM50